Hat-trick hero Martial ready to lead Man Utd's new attacking machine | Goal.com

 From there he traded passes with Rashford before delicately chipping his shot over goalkeeper Simon Moore to wrap up his first career hat-trick as well as the first scored by a United player since Robin van Persie's treble against Aston Villa secured the Premier League title in April 2013.

-It was instructive that Solskjaer chose to replace his five flair players as one with 12 minutes left on the clock, with the Norwegian clearly aware of their importance when it comes to securing Champions League football for next season.
+It was telling that Solskjaer chose to replace his five flair players at once with 12 minutes left on the clock, with the Norwegian clearly aware of their importance when it comes to securing Champions League football for next season.

 Victory leaves United two points adrift of Chelsea in fourth ahead of the Blues' clash with Manchester City on Thursday, but with Wolves only behind them by virtue of goal difference this is far from a two-horse race.